sophiamyang/pypowerup/docs/source/index.rst

-.. pypowerup documentation master file, created by sphinx-quickstart on Sat Sep 19 18:14:23 2020.
+.. poweruppy documentation master file, created by sphinx-quickstart on Sat Sep 19 18:14:23 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to PyPowerUp's documentation!
+Welcome to PowerUpPy's documentation!
 =====================================